 Healthcare management courses

 Every student is curious about the classes that will be required for their prospective degree.
-Here are a few of the courses you’ll likely encounter while working toward your Bachelor’s degree in Healthcare Management:
+Here are a few of the courses you’ll encounter while working toward a Bachelor’s degree in Healthcare Management at Rasmussen College:

 - Quality Improvement in Healthcare